Direct Mail KPIs: The Key Metrics To Analyze Direct Mail Results

 Measuring the right KPIs is what separates struggling from best-in-class marketers.

+Direct marketers use a variety of key performance indicators (KPIs) to track results, typically with the use of some trackable code in their mailings.
 For example, this postcard for an organic makeup online retailer includes a unique code for responding to a special offer — buy two get one free.

 direct mail promo code example

-The incentive for using the code at all is that it’s required to take advantage of the offer, an essential component of any direct mail package in part because it helps you capture key data.
+The incentive for using the code is that it’s required to take advantage of the offer, an essential component of any direct mail package in part because it helps you capture key data.

 Once you gather your results, you can use a variety of metrics to help you analyze direct mail results.